raesian/SeattleLungProject/LabMembers.markdown

                     <h2>Eason Chen</h2>
                     <h3>Sophomore</h3>
                     <h3>Biology</h3>
-                    <p>Eason is a freshman studying Biology at the University of Washington Bothell with the intention of attending medical school.
+                    <p>Eason is a sophomore studying Biology at the University of Washington Bothell with the intention of attending medical school.
 Eason joined the Mulligan/Hwang/Pal lab in September 2024, and is currently training as a biorepository intern.
 Outside of the lab, Eason is a combat medic within the Washington Army National Guard and a part-time pianist.</p>
                 </div>
             </div>
             <div class = "card" id = "i38">